-Do not run the engine of this machine in closed buildings without proper ventilation capable to remove harmful exhaust gases which concentrate in the air.
+Do not run the engine in closed buildings without proper ventilation capable to remove harmful exhaust gases which concentrate in the air.

 Keep the operator's compartment free of foreign objects, especially if not firmly secured.
 Never use the machine to transport objects, unless proper securing points are provided.